-If you are pregnant or planning to get pregnant, ask your doctor or midwife about your risk for preeclampsia, also called toxemia.
-If you are at high risk, the doctor may recommend that you take a low dose (small amount) of aspirin while you are pregnant to help prevent preeclampsia.
+If you’re pregnant or planning to get pregnant, ask your doctor or midwife about your risk for preeclampsia — also called toxemia.
+If you’re at high risk, the doctor may recommend that you take a low dose of aspirin while you’re pregnant to help prevent preeclampsia.

 Many women who have preeclampsia don’t feel sick.
 The main sign of preeclampsia is high blood pressure.
 It’s important to get regular checkups during pregnancy so your doctor or midwife can check your blood pressure.

 Most pregnant women aren’t at high risk for preeclampsia.

 You’re at higher risk for preeclampsia if you:

 - Have type 1 or type 2 diabetes, kidney disease, or certain autoimmune diseases